 The bitcoin system has no central repository and no single administrator, which has led the US Treasury to call bitcoin a decentralized virtual currency, according to Wikipedia.

 Because bitcoins can be transferred directly from one person to another they are sometimes described as digital cash.
+A common way of buying bitcoin is with PayPal.
 Although its status as a currency is disputed, media reports often refer to bitcoin as a cryptocurrency or digital currency.

 BITBOX explains that the ATM will be particularly useful for Israel’s foreign workers.
 They can buy bitcoins through the ATM in Tel Aviv and minutes later, their families will be able to withdraw cash in local currency in a similar bitcoin ATM in their home country.